Forgot password

 Chop (R) - A chop that breaks limbs.

-Donut (T) - A powerful piercing strike.
+Donut (T) - A powerful piercing strike that impales and launches the target.

-Epitaph (Y) - Gives you automatic dodges.
+Epitaph (G, hold) - Gives you automatic dodges by viewing the near future.

 Pros & Cons